Dermal Fillers & Injectables

 Hyaluronic Acid (with and without lidocaine) While this option is reversible, long-lasting, and is less likely to be rejected by the patient it still requires regular upkeep treatments.

 Hydroxylapatite This option gives patients immediate results that improve over time.
 It’s also less likely than other options to produce a poor reaction.
 The patient will require regular maintenance treatments, however, and it is only recommended for those patients aged over 35.

 Poly-L-Lactic Acid (PLLA) This option can achieve very long-lasting results and inspires the production of additional collagen.
 Unfortunately, these results can take a long time to manifest themselves.

 Polymethylmethacrylate Beads, Collagen, and Lidocaine The big benefit of this option is that the results are permanent, but they are also difficult to reverse or remove.
 There is also the risk of nodule formation and asymmetry, and it can require multiple treatments.

 Sodium Hyaluronate This option gives natural and free facial movement, but it does require regular maintenance treatments.

-Neurotoxins This is a very quick treatment option that has no recovery time.
-This is offset by the relatively short time the results last for and the need for multiple treatments.
+Neurotoxins This is a quick treatment option that has little to no recovery time.
+This is offset by a relatively short time the results last and the need for multiple treatments.

 Patients should always consult with a board-certified physician or cosmetic surgeon before having a dermal filler treatment.
 Fillers and injectables come in a wide variety of applications, and are not always suitable for everyone.
 If you’re considering a dermal filler treatment to address your particular skin issues, make sure to speak in-person with a trained and qualified medical professional who can evaluate your case and recommend the best treatment to suit your needs